SFTtech/openage/doc/media/smx-files.md

 for the main graphic sprite.
 Each of the compression methods will store pixel data in chunks of 5 byte which can either contain 2 (8to5 compression) or 4 compressed pixels (4plus1 compression).
-These chunks can be read independently.
+The chunks can be read independently.

 Both compression methods only remove metadata of the pixels and have no effect on the RGBA values of the resulting ingame sprites.

 ### 4plus1 method